Xofluza (baloxavir) has been approved in the EU for uncomplicated influenza and post-exposure prophylaxis for children aged one and older.

 Xofluza studies in patients under 12 years of age

-The press release also cites another clinical trial designed to assess the safety and efficacy of baloxavir in healthy patients from birth to less than one year of age with influenza-like symptoms.
+Another clinical trial has been designed to assess the safety and efficacy of baloxavir in healthy patients from birth to less than one year of age with influenza-like symptoms.

 The updated information from the EMA can be found here.